 Salary Information and Employment Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), employment for computer systems and network administrators is expected to grow faster than average (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), employment for computer systems and network administrators is expected to grow as fast as the average (www.bls.gov).
 The BLS predicts an 5% increase in overall employment from 2018 to 2028.
 The mean annual salary for computer systems and network administrators was $87,070 in May 2018.

 An undergraduate certificate or a 2-year associate's degree in computer network technology will provide a springboard into a job in computer systems administration or technical support.
 These programs emphasize the concepts of how to properly and efficiently connect computers and servers to maximize productivity for a business or organization.